willjhliang/public-garden/index.md

 ---

 {: .note }
-> This website is updated regularly and features my latest notes, including ones that are incomplete.
-I'll generally try to include a warning on unfinished notes.
-Also, please let me know if you spot any mistakes; my email is willjhliang@gmail.com.
+> This website is updated regularly and features my latest work, so I'll generally try to include a warning on top of unfinished notes.
+Also, please let me know if you spot any mistakes with the content or formatting; my email is willjhliang@gmail.com.
+Thank you!

 If you're wondering how I built this site, check out the [github repository](https://github.com/willjhliang/public-garden).
 My end to end pipeline consists of Obsidian Git, a git submodule, Github Actions, Jekyll, and Github Pages.
 Details are in the repository README.